bosbyj/pyspider/docs/About-Tasks.md

 About Tasks
 ===========

-tasks are the basic unit to been scheduled.
+Tasks are the basic unit to be scheduled.

 Basis
 -----